Sarasdorf substation

 - Update

-Millimeter work for the power supply: First large transformer reaches APG substation in Sarasdorf
+Precision work for the power supply: First large transformer arrives at APG substation in Sarasdorf

-On Monday evening, the first of two new 380/110 kV large transformers reached the Sarasdorf substation near Bruck an der Leitha (Lower Austria) - a milestone for the expansion of one of Austria's central electricity hubs.
-Yesterday morning, the 289-tonne steel colossus was pulled onto its foundations with millimetre precision in around four hours.
+On Monday evening, the first of two new 380/110 kV large transformers arrived at the Sarasdorf substation near Bruck an der Leitha (Lower Austria) – marking a milestone in the expansion of one of Austria's key power hubs.
+By Tuesday morning, the 289-ton steel colossus had been positioned on its foundation with millimeter precision, a task that took roughly four hours to complete.

-The transformer is 11.5 meters long, 3.4 meters wide and 4.6 meters high and has an output of 300 megavolt amperes.
-It was delivered by rail from the factory in Weiz (STMK) to Götzendorf station and then by road.
-The investment costs amount to around 7 million euros per unit.
+The transformer is 11.5 meters in length, 3.4 meters in width, and 4.6 meters in height, with a capacity of 300 megavolt amperes.
+It was transported by rail from the manufacturing plant in Weiz (Styria) to Götzendorf station, and then delivered to the construction site by road.
+The investment amounts to approximately 7 million euros per unit.

 Logistical challenge

-"The precise placement of such a giant is logistically challenging: in order to pull it onto its foundation, two special chassis, each weighing around one tonne, were first rolled under the transformer.
-The transformer was then lowered, bolted to the chassis standing on guide rails and pulled onto the foundation millimetre by millimetre within four hours using hydraulically driven cable hoists," reports Christoph Guldner, who is managing the project for the electricity grid operator Austrian Power Grid (APG).
-He adds: "The new transformer will be fully upgraded and connected to the switch panels by December.
-The second one will follow in January - a further step towards completing the expanded system by the end of 2029."
+"The precise placement of such a giant is a logistical feat,” explains Christoph Guldner, who is leading the project for the transmission system operator Austrian Power Grid (APG).
+“To move it onto its foundation, two special chassis, each weighing about one ton, were first rolled under the transformer.
+The unit was then lowered, bolted to the chassis set on guide rails, and pulled into position millimeter by millimeter using hydraulic – all within four hours.”
+Guldner adds: "The new transformer will be fully installed and connected to the switchgear by December, with the second scheduled to follow in January.
+This marks another important step towards completing the expanded facility by the end of 2029."

-Reliable power supply in the region and climate-friendly energy for the whole of Austria
+Secure regional power supply and climate-friendly energy for all of Austria

 "Transformers are the heart of every substation.
-In Sarasdorf, they connect APG's Austria-wide extra-high voltage grid with Netz Niederösterreich's distribution grid, which brings the electricity directly to households and businesses," says APG project manager Guldner.
-This is important because it means that the Bruck basin can be fed with electricity from APG's Austria-wide grid when needed and supplied reliably.
+In Sarasdorf, they connect APG's nationwide extra-high voltage grid with the distribution grid of Netz Niederösterreich, which supplies electricity directly to households and businesses," says APG project manager Guldner.
+This connection ensures that the Brucker Becken region can be reliably supplied with electricity from APG's transmission grid when needed.

-Or vice versa: locally generated electricity from wind power and photovoltaics that cannot be consumed is forwarded to other parts of the country.
-To wherever it is needed.
-Or to the large storage power plants in the Alps.
-"The ability to transport electricity generated from renewable energy sources over long distances within Austria reduces dependence on imports from abroad.
-We are thus making an important contribution to a secure energy transition," says Guldner.
+Conversely, surplus electricity generated locally from wind and solar power can be transmitted to other parts of Austria, or to large storage power plants in the Alps, where it can be used when demand arises.
+"The ability to transport electricity generated from renewable sources over long distances within Austria reduces our dependence on energy imports,” Guldner notes, “In this way, we are making a key contribution to a secure and sustainable energy transition."

 Background: Expansion of the Sarasdorf substation

-The Sarasdorf substation is located in the district of Bruck an der Leitha, one of the windiest regions in Austria.
-The expansion, which has been underway since fall 2024, includes eleven new 380 kV switchgear panels and two large transformers.
-The aim is to increase the connected load to 900 MW by 2030 - enough to transport up to 18 times more electricity than is consumed in the region.
+The Sarasdorf substation, located in the district of Bruck an der Leitha, one of the windiest regions in Austria, has been undergoing expansion since autumn 2024.
+The project includes the installation of eleven new 380-kV switchgear panels and two large transformers.
+The aim is to increase the connected capacity to 900 MW by 2030 – enough to transmit up to 18 times more the amount of electricity consumed within the region itself.

-With a total investment volume of around 200 million euros, APG is working with Netz Niederösterreich to strengthen security of supply and create the conditions for integrating more and more renewable energies into the Austrian electricity grid.
+With a total investment volume of around 200 million euros, APG, in cooperation with Netz Niederösterreich, is strengthening the security of supply and creating the infrastructure necessary to integrate an ever-growing share of renewable energy into Austria’s power grid.

 APG to invest nine billion euros in grid infrastructure by 2034

-The project is part of APG's nine billion euro investment program to expand and strengthen Austria's grid infrastructure by 2034.
-A well-developed electricity grid and sufficient substations are the prerequisite for a reliable, affordable energy transition in Austria.
+The project is part of a nine billion euro investment program aimed at expanding and strengthening APG’s grid infrastructure all across Austria by 2034.
+A well-developed power grid and sufficient substations are the prerequisites for a secure and affordable energy transition in Austria.

 Mast extension with mega crane